H-HOPE/H-HOPE-current-meter/README.md

 ## Field test<a name="fieldtest"></a>

-Now you can find a waterway and measure its speed with the H-HOPE current meter water speed sensor.
+Now you can find a waterway and measure its speed with the H-HOPE current meter water velocity sensor.

 <div align="center">
 <img src="./res/Field_1.jpg" alt="drawing" width="500"/>

 Figure.
-Image of the H-HOPE current meter water speed sensor in open channel
+Image of the H-HOPE current meter water velocity sensor in open channel

  <div align="center">
 <img src="./res/Field_2.jpg" alt="drawing" width="500"/>

 Figure.
-Measuring water speed with the H-HOPE current meter sensor.
+Measuring water velocity with the H-HOPE current meter sensor.

 &nbsp;